skkwan/my-cms-docs/dailyLogs/making_ntuples.md

 - HDF5Utils seems to not work well on lxplus/cms turf...

 - Created devel branch of Tau analyzer in lxplus for TMVA implementation (plugins/MVAL1TauId.cc)
-- ~~Is there a tau analogy for [https://github.com/cms-sw/cmssw/blob/9834f5dc9ff342ddef08b73d6c294cad36575772/RecoJets/JetProducers/interface/MVAJetPuId.h](cmssw/RecoJets/JetProducers/interface/MVAJetPuId.h)? ~~
+- ~~Is there a tau analogy for [https://github.com/cms-sw/cmssw/blob/9834f5dc9ff342ddef08b73d6c294cad36575772/RecoJets/JetProducers/interface/MVAJetPuId.h](cmssw/RecoJets/JetProducers/interface/MVAJetPuId.h)?~~ (don't need to do this)

 Consulted Isobel:
 1. "So the point is that you need to look at how the MVA is evaluated and add it to your analyzer.
 So, the first thing I would do is take the appropriate TMVA header files (not PileUpJetIdentifier)."